Garrett CountyDeep Creek Lake State Park898 State Park RoadSwanton, Maryland 21561

 Meadow Mountain offers opportunities for hiking.
 Trail difficulties range from moderate to difficult.
 A trail guide is available at Park Headquarters and at the Discovery Center or you may purchase one on-line.
 Pets are allowed on trails and must be kept on a leash.
 Four season opportunities exist for mountain biking, cross country skiing & snowmobiling.

 Picnicking is available in the park's waterfront area (a service charge applies).
 Tables, grills, shelters, a bathhouse and restrooms are available to use by visitors.
 Shelters must be reserved in advance for a fee.
 Swimming is allowed in designated swimming areas which are adjacent to the sandy beaches.
-Lifeguards are on duty daily at the designated swimming area during posted hours from Memorial Day weekend through Labor Day.
+Lifeguards are on duty daily at the designated swimming area from 10 a.m. to 6:30 p.m. from Memorial Day weekend through Labor Day.
+Guarded beach hours are subject to change due to weather and staffing limitations.

 Alcoholic beverages are not permitted in the park.
 A special permit to allow for consumption of alcoholic beverages at a reserved picnic shelter may be applied for and received prior to an activity scheduled to be held in a reserved shelter.
 Alcohol Special Permits are available only through the MD State Park reservation system.
 The day use area of the park closes at sunset.
 All park visitors must leave the beach, picnic and shelter areas by sunset.